Year 3

 We hope that you have had a wonderful and peaceful Easter.

-In statistics, children will to interpret and present data using bar charts, pictograms and tables.
+During Mathematics, children will continue to focus on the four operations - addition, subtraction, multiplication and division as well as learning to tell the time.
+This will involve telling and writing the time from an analogue clock, including using Roman numerals from I to XII, and 12-hour and 24-hour clocks.
+In statistics, children will learn to interpret and present data using bar charts, pictograms and tables.
 They will also solve one-step and two-step questions [for example ‘How many more?’ and ‘How many fewer?’] using information presented in scaled bar charts and pictograms and tables.

 PE - Our PE day continues to be every Wednesday and children will be developing and improving their athletic skills.
 Please make sure that children are in P.E. kit every Wednesday.
 Please also make sure that all jewellery is removed, ear rings taken out and long hair tied back, in line with health and safety guidelines.